Todd-Lu/unc_css_skill_workshops/README.md

 *Session #7: intro_text_analysis.R* - Intro to NLP for sociologists, tidy text, dictionary-based models, and unsupervised machine learning

-*Session #8: applying_ocr.R* - Introduction to Using OCR Tesseract in R -- Turning images into Machine Readable Data
+*Session #8: ocr_example.R* - Introduction to Using OCR Tesseract in R -- Turning images into Machine Readable Data